 9.5 Influence of New Technologies

 While the rise of on-demand services has challenged the traditional concept of prime-time viewing, television consumption remains high.
 The average American adult watches approximately 5 hours of television per day, which includes time spent watching live TV, recorded programs, and streaming content (Nielsen, 2023).
-While television audiences have become more fragmented, the time spent watching TV has remained relatively stable.
+While television audiences have become increasingly fragmented, the amount of time spent watching TV has remained relatively stable.
 The convenience and flexibility offered by new technologies have contributed to the enduring popularity of television as a form of entertainment.
 Viewers might not all sit together in the family room watching prime-time shows on network TV between 7 and 11 p.m., but they still watch.

 The War Between Satellite and Cable Television